Typhoon Khanun (2005)

-Typhoon Khanun (ขนุน), known in the Philippines as Typhoon Kiko, was the strongest tropical cyclone to make landfall on Zhejiang Province since Typhoon Wanda in 1956.
+Typhoon Khanun, (Note: The name Khanun (Thai: ขนุน, [kʰa˨˩ nun˩˩˦]) was contributed by Thailand and means jackfruit (Artocarpus heterophyllus) in Thai.) known in the Philippines as Typhoon Kiko, was the strongest tropical cyclone to make landfall on Zhejiang Province since Typhoon Wanda in 1956.
 Khanun developed from an area of convection east-southeast of Yap on September 5, thereafter tracking northwestward.
 The precursor reached tropical storm status on September 7 and typhoon intensity the next day.
 The tropical cyclone reached its peak intensity on September 10 with winds estimated at 155 km/h (100 mph) and a minimum barometric pressure of 945 mbar (hPa; 27.91 inHg).
 After weakening slightly, Khanun moved ashore Zhejiang Province the next day, weakening further as it tracked over land.
 After recurving into the Yellow Sea on September 12, Khanun became extratropical; these remnants continued to track into the open North Pacific before they were last noted on September 16.

 Meteorological history

 Khanun arose from a persistent area of convection centered roughly 175 mi (280 km) east-southeast of Yap in early September.
 The Japan Meteorological Agency (JMA) designated the storm cluster as a tropical depression at 0000 UTC on September 5.
 The cyclone developed a favorable wind pattern that consolidated near its center.
 Tracking towards the northwest, the system intensified to tropical storm status east of the Philippines at 0000 UTC on September 7.
 As a result, the JMA named the system Khanun.
 Similarly, since the storm entered the area of responsibility of the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA), the administration designated the tropical cyclone with the name Kiko.

 With its trajectory determined primarily by a nearby ridge, Khanun gradually intensified, reaching typhoon intensity at 1800 UTC on September 8, southeast of Okinawa.
 Shortly after reaching the Ryukyu Islands and passing near Miyako-jima on September 10, the typhoon reached its peak intensity with maximum sustained winds of 155 km/h (100 mph) and a minimum barometric pressure of 945 mbar (hPa; 27.91 inHg) as estimated by the JMA.
 A slight northerly curve brought Khanun to a landfall in Zhejiang Province at 0600 UTC the next day At the time of landfall, the storm harbored sustained winds of 140 km/h (85 mph) Afterwards, Khanun quickly weakened, and was already downgraded to tropical storm status by the day's end.
-After making a curve northeastwards into the Yellow Sea, the JMA determined that the diffuse storm had fully transitioned into an extratropical cyclone on September 13, and shortly thereafter the JMA no longer monitored the system as a cohesive cyclone..
+After making a curve northeastwards into the Yellow Sea, the JMA determined that the diffuse storm had fully transitioned into an extratropical cyclone on September 13, and shortly thereafter the JMA no longer monitored the system as a cohesive cyclone.
 The resultant vortex tracked rapidly across the Sea of Japan before reentering the northwestern Pacific Ocean; it was last noted over open waters on September 16.